X.Org Foundation

 The X.Org Foundation is a non-profit corporation chartered to research, develop, support, organize, administrate, standardize, promote, and defend a free and open accelerated graphics stack.
-This includes, but is not limited to, the following projects: DRM, Mesa 3D, Wayland and the X Window System and its primary implementation, the X.Org Server.
+This includes, but is not limited to, the following projects: DRM, Mesa 3D, Wayland, and the X Window System and its primary implementation, the X.Org Server.

 Organization

 The X.Org Foundation was founded on 22 January 2004.

 The modern X.Org Foundation came into being when the body that oversaw X standards and published the official reference implementation joined forces with former XFree86 developers.
 The creation of the Foundation marked a radical change in the governance of X (see the history of the X Window System).
 Whereas the stewards of X since 1988 (including the previous X.Org, part of The Open Group) had been vendor organizations, the Foundation is led by software developers and using community development on the bazaar model, which relies on outside involvement.
 Membership is also open to individuals, with corporate membership being in the form of sponsorship.

 In 2005 the X.Org Foundation applied for 501(c)(3) non-profit status.
 In 2012, with the help of the Software Freedom Law Center (SFLC), the Foundation gained the status.
 In 2013, the Foundation lost the status because they did not fill a tax form (it had no income to declare and did not get any info from SFLC) and in the same year it regained the status, after clearing up the issue.
-In 2014, the X.Org Foundation announced that they were joining Software in the Public Interest (SPI) who would manage the bureaucracy.
+In 2016, the X.Org Foundation joined Software in the Public Interest (SPI) who would manage the bureaucracy.

-According to an October 2018 article published by Phoronix, freedesktop.org will be officially joining the X.Org Foundation.
+In 2019, freedesktop.org formally joined the X.Org Foundation.

+In 2023, The X.Org Foundation decided to join Software Freedom Conservancy, which took over the bureaucratic roles SPI had had previously.